 Sheryl Corrigan, Director of Environmental, Health & Safety

 Every day, we work to create more value, using fewer resources than the day before.
 We do it by managing our resources in a way that benefits our customers, employees, partners, community members and society with a philosophy of mutual benefit.
 With more than 300 manufacturing sites across the United States, we’re one of America’s largest manufacturers.
 To stay in business for the long term, we must constantly improve and innovate – both in the products we make and how we make them.

-Each of our companies promotes effective resource management and recycling throughout their operations.
+Each of our companies promote effective resource management and recycling throughout its operations.
+Our fiber sourcing practices are even certified to the Sustainable Forestry Initiative® Fiber Sourcing Standard.
 For example, paper recovery and recycling is a big priority for us.
-Every year, one of our companies, Georgia-Pacific, uses approximately 2 million tons of recovered paper and paperboard.
-GP Harmon Recycling is one of the world’s largest buyers and sellers of wastepaper.
+Georgia-Pacific invested in their ability to recycle recovered paper, which increased our capability to recycle mixed paper into new paper products by more than 50%.
+In addition, one of our businesses, Georgia-Pacific Recycling, is one of the world’s largest buyers and sellers of wastepaper.

 In our view, the role of business in society is to create products and services people want and need, but to do so responsibly.
 This means finding ways to use fewer resources, operating safely, protecting the environment and always acting ethically.

 Koch’s work to use resources as efficiently as possible isn’t new.
 But within these efforts, boosting ene...